As many as one in three people who have coronavirus have no symptoms and will be spreading it without realising it.

 Who can be tested?
 Can anyone get one?

 Groups have been prioritised on the criteria of close contact, multiple contact and vulnerable contact groups.
 This is where testing will have the biggest impact – both in terms of reducing transmission of the virus and to support the delivery of key services.

 Community testing will be deployed alongside existing national rapid testing existing programmes, such as in the NHS and in care homes.

 Asymptomatic testing works hand-in-hand with the existing testing service for those with COVID-19 symptoms as part of the comprehensive NHS Test and Trace testing offer.

-People wanting to be tested need to commit to having two tests per week for around six weeks.
+People wanting to be tested need to commit to having two tests per week.

 I've been identified as being clinically extremely vulnerable.
 Should I attend for testing?

 No – please keep yourself safe by following the government’s guidance for people who are clinically extremely vulnerable and stay at home as much as possible.